-Meetings can require passwords for an added layer of security.
-Passwords can be set at the individual meeting level or can be enabled at the user, group, or account level for all meetings and webinars.
-View the Zoom Help Center article on Meeting and Webinar Passwords for more details and instruction.
+Meetings should require passcodes for an added layer of security.
+Passcodes can be set at the individual meeting level or enabled at the user, group, or account level for all meetings and webinars.
+View the Zoom Help Center article on Meeting and Webinar Passcodes for more details and instruction.

-To give instructors more control over what students are seeing and prevent them from sharing random content, Zoom recently updated the default screen-sharing settings for our education users.
-Sharing privileges are now set to “Host Only,” so teachers by default are the only ones who can share content in class.
+Zoom recently updated the default screen-sharing settings for education users to give instructors more control over what students see and prevent them from sharing random content.
+Sharing privileges are now set to “Host Only,” so teachers, by default, are the only ones who can share content in class.

 By default we have enabled the option to display "If you cannot download or run the application, start from your browser." when joining a meeting.
 Click on the start from your browser to join the meeting in your browser instead of the app.
 We suggest you use Chrome as other browsers do not let you join the computer audio.
-Even if you are using Chrome, you'll find that the experience is less satisfying.
-You can only see the video for the current speaker, for instance.
-You can find instructions for uninstalling the Zoom software on a Mac here, but note that there are two different procedures depending on which version of the Zoom client you have.
+You can find instructions for uninstalling the Zoom software on a Mac here, but note that two different procedures depending on which version of the Zoom client you have.